Read this post to know how I spent my time in Amsterdam and find out the amazing reasons to visit Amsterdam

 You will find many walking tour groups outside this shop, explaining all the things…

-You will enjoy this street, so don’t miss it.
-You will also see some bachelor/ bachelorette parades here and those are really nice.. with fun t-shirts, slogans etc.
+You will enjoy this street so don’t miss it.
+There are many bachelor/ bachelorette parades going on the street off and on with fun t-shirts, slogans etc.

 8. Red Light District